A thrill and a delight to have you here, Rush Limbaugh and the Excellence in Broadcasting Network.

 The little guy's getting creamed every day in this country, not just with health care, but everything this regime is doing.

-And Buffett is one of those.
+Responsible people, and Buffett is one of those.

-The question they have for themselves is all right.
+The question they have for themselves is: all right, I score points by supporting the guy.

-I score points by supporting the guy.
+I score all kinds of points by supporting the guy.

-I score all kinds of points by supporting a guy, and I insulate myself from the hordes who might want my money by supporting the guy, versus what's happening to the country.
+And I insulate myself from the hordes who might want my money by supporting the guy versus what's happening to the country.

 But the news continues to come in.

-This is Washington examiner huge boost for conservatives trying to trim or kill Obamacare, a new Rasmussen report survey just out.
+This is Washington Examiner huge boost for conservatives trying to trim or kill Obamacare.

-Fifty-one percent of voters are in favor of shutting down the government until major cuts are made in Obamacare.
+51% of voters are in favor of shutting down the government until major cuts are made in Obamacare.

 Did you know that?

-Rasmussen's not at Rasmussen anymore.
+Rasmussen's not at Rass Musson anymore.

-Soever's running this is not Rasmussen.
+Whoever's running this is not Rasmussen.

-Fifty-one percent favor a government shutdown.
+51% favor a government shutdown.

-51% of voters favor having a shutdown until Democrats and Republicans agree on what spending for the health care law to cut.
+The actual verbiage from the poll: 51% of voters favor having a shutdown until Democrats and Republicans agree on what spending for the health care law to cut.

-Forty percent would rather avoid a government shutdown by authorizing spending for the health care law at existing levels.
+40% would rather avoid a government shutdown by authorizing spending for the health care law at existing levels.

-Now there are a lot of polls out there, as you well know, that show the Republicans would get creamed if the government got shut down.
+Now, there are a lot of polls out there, as you well know, that show the Republicans would get creamed if the government got shut down.

-But the Rasmussen poll finds that if the main reason for the shutdown is because the Democrats and the president failed to give an inch on this, that the Republicans would win public support.
+But the Rasmussen poll finds that if the main reason for the shutdown is because the Democrats and the president fail to give an inch on this, that the Republicans would win public support.

-Now we also have to consider that this is a setup poll.
+Now, we also have to consider that this is a setup poll.

 Remember, the Republicans are paranoid of a government shutdown and being blamed for it because of 1995.

-And they just they don't want any part of another one.
+And they just, they don't want any part of another one.

 This is really what is guiding the leadership in opposing the Ted Cruz Mike Lee effort to defund it and all the other efforts that are out there to deal with it.

-They're just afraid they're gonna take the hit, the press gonna cream them, the public's gonna end up thinking that the Republicans are responsible for every bit of problem, and Democrats can't wait to pounce on it.
+The public's going to end up thinking that the Republicans are responsible for every bit of problem and Democrats can't wait to pounce on it.

-Of course, you go back to 1995, and in the media, it was a disaster for the Republicans.
+Of course, you go back to 1995 and in the media, it was a disaster for the Republicans.

 In the real world, it wasn't.